 Manga Low was fascinated when he attended the Church of Subang Jaya because the pastor was always preaching about the Holy Spirit.

 When the sermon revolved about Romans 8: "For those who live according to the flesh set their minds on the things of the flesh, but those who live according to the Spirit set their minds on the things of the Spirit.
-6 For to set the mind on the flesh is death, but to set the mind on the Spirit is life and peace"

-(Romans 8:5-6 ESV)
+6 For to set the mind on the flesh is death, but to set the mind on the Spirit is life and peace" (Romans 8:5-6 ESV)

 Manga wanted to be taught how to speak in tongues and attended a class on prophesy as well as one on healing.
 He reasoned that these are the things of the Spirit and when he was doing this he was setting his mind on the Spirit.

-He struggled with his business and adopted some shady practices like short changing his customers and misrepresenting facts about the items he sold.
+He struggled with his business and adopted some shady practices like shortchanging his customers and misrepresenting facts about the items he sold.
 When he was found out, he felt very guilty and did not go to church for weeks on end.
 Then he came back to church and he continued to speak in tongues every day and started to prophesy over people because it made him feel close to God.
 He started to pay more and more tithing to the church.
-He attended church almost 3-4 times/ week.
+He attended church almost 3-4 times a week.

-1. Has Manga properly understood what it means to have the mind set on the Spirit?
+7) a) Discussion question.
+Has Manga properly understood what it means to have the mind set on the Spirit?
 What does Paul mean about setting our minds on the things of the Spirit?
+You may use the model answer below to help you answer.